Boat Fuel Consumption Calculator (GPH)

 Review your results

-The calculator displays six cards: Fuel Consumption, Miles Per Gallon, Trip Duration, Total Fuel for Trip, Total Trip Cost, and Cost Per Mile.
+The calculator displays six primary result cards—Fuel Consumption, Miles Per Gallon, Trip Duration, Total Fuel for Trip, Total Trip Cost, and Cost Per Mile—alongside an interactive Insights breakdown and speed vs. fuel chart.

 Example Calculation